Saoirse Ronan: Professional expansion (2022–present)

-Ronan and Sam Rockwell played cops solving a murder in 1950s London in the comedy mystery film See How They Run (2022).
+Ronan and Sam Rockwell played police officers solving a murder in 1950s London in the comedy mystery film See How They Run (2022).
 Far Outs Calum Russell was pleased with her against-type "exercise in comedy acting".
 She then starred opposite Paul Mescal in a 2023 film adaptation of the science fiction novel Foe by Iain Reid, directed by Garth Davis.
 Receiving dire critical reviews, it emerged as her most poorly received film in many years.

 Ronan, actor Jack Lowden, and producer Dominic Norris formed the production company Arcade Pictures.
 Under it, they produced The Outrun (2024), an adaptation of Amy Liptrot's memoir of the same name, directed by Nora Fingscheidt.
 Ronan also starred in the film as Rona (based on Liptrot); she found playing her character's struggle with alcoholism to be "very upsetting" as she had personally experienced the effects of addiction from those close to her.
 She also wrote several of her character's dialogues as Fingscheidt's script did not include specific ones.
 The Guardians Adrian Horton found her performance "at once titanic and quiet, and utterly convincing even in the very difficult art of acting drunk".
 Lowden and Ronan stepped down from Arcade Pictures soon after the film's premiere at the 2024 Sundance Film Festival.
 Ronan next starred as a distraught mother searching for her missing son amidst the Blitz in Steve McQueen's drama film Blitz.
-Initially not keen to work in a war film, she was drawn to the project due to its focus on the mother-son relationship.
+Initially not keen to work in a war film, she was drawn to the project because of its focus on the mother-son relationship.
 She also sang a few songs for its soundtrack.
 For The Outrun, Ronan received BAFTA nominations for Best Actress and Outstanding British Film (as producer).

 On June 5, 2025, it was announced that Ronan would star in the Talking Heads's classic "Psycho Killer" video for the band's 50th anniversary.
-She next led the comic thriller Bad Apples, playing a primary school teacher disrupted by an unruly student.
-On October 31, 2025 it was announced that Ronan will be portraying Linda McCartney in the upcoming Beatles Biopics directed by Sam Mendes, due to be released in April 2028.
+She next led the dark comedy thriller Bad Apples, playing a primary school teacher disrupted by an unruly student.
+According to Bad Apple's director Jonatan Etzler, Ronan was the only actor he had in mind for the role and identified her as "sympathetic as a person" and "one of the greatest actors of her generation".
+After having been sent for, Ronan quickly responded within a week with Etzler saying that she was "keen on doing it because it’s not her usual character to play.
+She’s been playing a lot of good-hearted people.
+I think she was very keen on playing an unsympathetic character."
+On October 31, 2025 it was announced that Ronan will be portraying Linda McCartney in the upcoming Beatles biographical film quadrilogy directed by Sam Mendes, to be released in April 2028.